SouparnaChatterjee/POC_Task_Project7/README.md

 ## Limitations

-* First load takes approx. 10–30s (WASM download, cached after)
+* First load takes ~10–30s (WASM download, then cached)
-* Large designs can be slow
+* Larger circuits can be slow
-* Requires modern browser
+* Requires a modern browser
-* No persistence (yet)
+* No persistence yet

 ---